chrisns/talks/PolicyAsVersionedCodeLightning.md

 - TiDB

 <!--
-so likewise, two tools, but again I could use any, some, or even all, probably.
-Checkov will do my terraform, kyverno will to my kubernetes.
+likewise, two tools, but again I could use any, some, or even all, probably.
+Checkov will do my terraform, kyverno will to my kube.
 -->

 ---